oshablue/dacqman/README.md

 - **0.0.8** - alpha - Adds customized batch capture output demo format ("UTR file") to match a user-specific data work flow for legacy compatibility with their software and hardware system.
 Includes as well a related data-capture-focused UI/UX.
 Configurable via json config files and simply adjusting source code as well.

+NOTE: If you have made any previous customizations for the packaged control buttons and etc using this feature in the software, you'll probably need or want to use the gear icon (very bottom of the page, left side) for extra options to reset your preferences so that the software can find the new files it needs to work with the added features.
+You can always merge any customizations back into a re-copying of the packages files to your local directory.
+When releases get more stable, then of course this type of need would change, such that pref or customization behavior is migrated or integrated or separated appropriately.

 - **0.0.6** - alpha - adds a demo, not well crafted but functional, of start of frame (SOF) parsing to sync the SOF portion of a waveform data packet to the beginning of the plotted data chart - not clean but worthy at least of playing around with a runtime (packaged) "release"